Manufacturing

 Automotive Advantages

 Arizona’s rapidly expanding automotive and battery manufacturing ecosystem is charged by a large supply of innovators developing next-gen technologies—with one of the largest segments representing transportation, including electric vehicles.
-Electric car and automated vehicle manufacturers rely on Arizona’s strong manufacturing foundation.
+Electric car and automated vehicle manufacturers Lucid Motors, Nikola Motor Company and TuSimple rely on Arizona’s strong manufacturing foundation.
 Ranging from self-driving trucks to electric luxury cars, vehicle manufacturers are driving their operations to Arizona.

 Optics and Photonics

-Optics technology crosses industry lines and is critical to many of Arizona’s manufacturing industries, such as precision missile guidance systems, medical imaging and autonomous and unmanned aerial vehicles.
-Optics and photonics manufacturing employment in Arizona increased by 43% percent from 2017 to 2021, more than 14 times the national average of 3 percent.
+Optics technology crosses industry lines and is critical to many of Arizona’s manufacturing industries, such as precision missile guidance systems, medical imaging and automated and unmanned aerial vehicles.
+Optics and photonics manufacturing employment in Arizona increased by 52 percent from 2018 to 2022, higher than the national average of 2 percent.

 Composites